bartoszwalicki/pizza-composer/.ai/api-plan.md

 ### 4.1 Validation Rules
 -   **Compositions**:
+    -   `ingredients`:
-    -   `ingredients`: Must be an array of strings.
+        - For manual compositions: Must be an array of strings.
 Maximum of 10 ingredients.
-(Validated at `POST /api/compositions`, `PATCH /api/compositions/{id}`)
+        - For ai-generated compositions: Must be an array of 1-3 base ingredient strings.
     -   `rating`: Must be an integer between 1 and 6 (inclusive), if provided.
 (Validated at `POST /api/compositions`, `PATCH /api/compositions/{id}`)
     -   `composition_type`: Must be either `manual` or `ai-generated`.
 (Validated at `POST /api/compositions`)
-    -   `generation_duration`: Required if `composition_type` is `ai-generated`.
-Must be a valid ISO 8601 duration string or an integer representing milliseconds.
-(Validated at `POST /api/compositions`)
 -   **AI Generation**:
-    -   `base_ingredients`: Must be an array of 1 to 3 strings.
-(Validated at `POST /api/compositions/ai-generate`)
+    -   Validation is now handled within the `POST /api/compositions` endpoint when `composition_type` is `ai-generated`.

 ### 4.2 Business Logic Implementation
 -   **AI Composition Generation & Logging**:
-    1. Client calls `POST /api/compositions/ai-generate` with 1-3 base ingredients.
+    1. Client calls `POST /api/compositions` with:
+        -   `composition_type`: `ai-generated`
+        -   `ingredients`: Array of 1-3 base ingredients
-    2. API contacts the external AI service (e.g., Openrouter.ai).
+    2. API contacts the external AI service (e.g., Openrouter.ai) with base ingredients.
-    3. API returns suggested ingredients (max 10) and the duration of the AI call.
-    4. User reviews suggestions.
-If accepted, client calls `POST /api/compositions` with:
-        -   `ingredients`: The suggested (or modified) list.
-        -   `composition_type`: `ai-generated`.
-        -   `generation_duration`: The duration returned by the AI generation endpoint.
-    5. The `POST /api/compositions` endpoint then:
+    3. API receives AI-generated ingredient suggestions (max 10, including base ingredients).
-        -   Saves the composition to the `compositions` table.
+    4. API saves the composition to the `compositions` table with the full generated ingredient list.
-        -   Creates an entry in the `generation_log` table (linking `user_id`, new `composition_id`, and `generation_duration`).
+    5. API creates an entry in the `generation_log` table (linking `user_id`, new `composition_id`, and `generation_duration`).
-        -   Increments the `composition_generated_count` in the `users` table for the authenticated user.
+    6. API increments the `composition_generated_count` in the `users` table for the authenticated user.
+    7. API returns the composition with the full generated ingredient list.
 -   **Manual Composition Creation**:
     1. Client calls `POST /api/compositions` with `ingredients` and `composition_type: 'manual'`.
-    2. API saves the composition.
+    2. API saves the composition with the provided ingredients.
 -   **Photo Upload**:
     1. PRD: "Zdjęcia są przechowywane w Supabase Storage".
 Client uploads photo directly to Supabase Storage using Supabase client SDK.
     2. Client obtains the public URL or storage path of the uploaded photo.